 General Symptoms of OCD

-• Recurrent and persistent thoughts, impulses or images that are experienced as intrusive and that cause marked anxiety or distress.
+• There are intrusive recurrent and persistent thoughts, images or impulses causing marked anxiety or distress.

 • The thoughts, impulses, or images are not simply excessive worries about real-life problems.

-• The person attempts to ignore or suppress such thoughts, impulses, or images, or to neutralize them with some other thought or action.
+• The person attempts to ignore or suppress intrusive thoughts, impulses, or images, or neutralize them with some other thought or action.

 • The person recognizes the obsessive thoughts, impulses, or images are a product of his or her own mind, and are not based in reality.

-• Repetitive behaviors or mental acts that the person feels driven to perform in response to an obsession, or according to some set of rules that must be applied rigidly.
+• There are repetitive behaviors or mental acts that the person feels driven to perform in response to an obsession, or according to some set of rules that must be applied rigidly.

 • The behaviors or mental acts are aimed at preventing or reducing distress or preventing some dreaded event or situation; however, these behaviors or mental acts are not actually connected to the issue, or they are excessive.